Mille-feuille: Argentina and Uruguay

 Rogel, a popular cake, the Argentine variant of the French pastry mille-feuille, consists of various layers of puff pastry alternating with layers of dulce de leche and a top glazed with meringue.
 Rogel is considered a classic, and a wedding cake favourite.

 Australia and New Zealand

-In Australia, a variant of the mille-feuille is usually known as the vanilla slice.
-It is made using a gelatin-set crème pâtissière, and in many cases, passionfruit icing.
-"French Vanilla slice" refers to a similar product without fondant icing.
+In Australia, a variant of the mille-feuille is the custard slice or vanilla slice.
+It is made using a gelatin-set crème pâtissière, and sometimes passionfruit icing.
+"French Vanilla slice" refers to a similar product without fondant icing, sometimes just dusted with powdered sugar.
+In parts of Victoria, these various versions are all referred to affectionately as "snot block" due to the pale yellow colour of the custard filling.

 In New Zealand, it is variously known as a custard slice, a custard square, a vanilla slice, or, with passion-fruit icing, a passion-fruit slice.